norcalbiostat/prof_website/content/post/2020-06-07-rebuild2020/index.markdown

 Interesting change.
 Before, this was just a folder containing one `.md` file per pub.
 The Academic theme now has three subfolders, `conference-paper`, `journal-article` and `preprint`.
 The examples for each are really good to keep, so I "commented out" each pub by renaming `index.md` to `_index.md` and changed the folder name to `example-`

+> :question: - this doesn't remove it from the citation list.
+If you do the 'filter by pubs' they still show up.
+Hmm, how is this list built?

+For now i'm going to edit the `content/home/publications.md` to remove the alert note.
+While i'm here, i'm also modifying the view to a 'card' view.. not list.
+This way shows the full abstract, and the pub year (compact does not)

 Lots of features here.
 If you're a python user, you can create a pub list based on a `.bib` file.
 For each pub you can also add a `cite.bib` file that ppl can use to easly get your citation.
 See the [docs page](https://sourcethemes.com/academic/docs/managing-content/#create-a-publication) for details.

 Now this is a ton of work to update :(

+### Talks

+  q wedsxc